gvwilson/thirdbit/src/fiction/iffy/1/index.md

 onto gravel that looked a lot sharper from the seak of the bike than it had when she was walking on it.

-Edson skidded to a stop as they reached the top of a ridge and swung around to look back into the valley.
+Benício skidded to a stop as they reached the top of a ridge and swung around to look back into the valley.
 Iffy stopped beside him,
 lungs heaving.